musa-atlihan/CarND-German-Traffic-Sign-Classifier-Project/README.md

 ## The Dataset

 The dataset is provided by [German Traffic Sign Recognition Benchmark (GTSRB)](http://benchmark.ini.rub.de/?section=gtsrb).
-The details of the dataset and the results of the final competition was is reported on [this paper](http://image.diku.dk/igel/paper/MvCBMLAfTSR.pdf) written by J. Stallkamp, M. Schlipsing, J. Salmen and C. Igel.
+The details of the dataset and the results of the final competition is reported on [this paper](http://image.diku.dk/igel/paper/MvCBMLAfTSR.pdf) written by J. Stallkamp, M. Schlipsing, J. Salmen and C. Igel.

-The dataset used in this project is the same dataset provided by INI-GTSRB Benchmark with the images are prepared as downloadable pickle file formats by [Udacity self-driving car nanodegree program](https://www.udacity.com/drive)and is available to download [here](https://drive.google.com/open?id=0B8c3GUF4ZQ-_R29QOWxDTkRJV3c).
+The dataset used in this project is the same dataset provided by INI-GTSRB Benchmark with the images are prepared in downloadable pickle file formats by [Udacity self-driving car nanodegree program](https://www.udacity.com/drive) and is available here [here](https://drive.google.com/open?id=0B8c3GUF4ZQ-_R29QOWxDTkRJV3c).

 ### The train, validation and the test sets